 Fixed rate ending?
 Should your remortgage?
 More than a million people could save a few hundred or even a thousand pounds a year by getting a new fixed rate.
 Find out what your 4 options are at the end of a fixed rate and how to decide which is right for you.

 Options if you have an interest-only mortgage At the end of an interest-only mortgage you have to repay the full amount, but nearly a million people in Britain don’t have a plan for how they can afford to do this.
 Many are hoping they can remortgage, or be allowed to carry on making their usual monthly payments, but this isn’t likely.
 If you are one of these people, find out what your real options are.

-Support for Mortgage Interest (SMI) is cut again SMI is the name given to the help you can get from the benefits system with your mortgage costs if you aren’t working.
-This has always been limited but it has been cut further in the Summer 2015 Budget.
-If you are out of work it’s still worth finding out about though!
+SMI is becoming only a loan SMI is the name given to the help you can get from the benefits system with your mortgage costs if you retired, unemployed, too ill to work etc. This is turning into a loan from April 2018 – but if you are out of work it’s still worth finding out about though!

 Charging Orders and Orders for Sale If you have a house with equity and you are having problems with your unsecured debts, you may be worried about your creditors getting a charge on your house or even make you sell it.
 Find out the facts about this area.

 Sell the house – a tough decision One of the main aims of debt advice is to let people stay in their own home – but this isn’t always the best decision, so have a think about whether it is right for you.